V4L3/aamas-observation-semantics-demo/README.md

   --header 'X-Agent-WebID: http://localhost:8080/agents/aamasdemo'
 ```

+Once actions are simulated the corresponding request should be visible on the proxy (localhost:3000) where they can be forwarded to the agent.
 ---

 ## Notes
 - Ensure all services are running before executing the simulation commands.
 - For additional configuration or debugging, consult the individual service directories.
+- The proxy UI does not automatically refresh, open requests are fetch on every reload only.